 - Have a "donation bag" always ready.
 When you find something outgrown, drop it in.

 - Teach kids micro-ownership.
-Assign them one “zone” like the shoe basket or snack shelf.
+Assign them one "zone," such as the shoe basket or snack shelf.

 - Pair declutter with routine.
 While coffee brews, while bath runs, before TV.

 - Celebrate tiny wins.
-Families are more likely to repeat habits that feel rewarding.
+Families tend to repeat habits that provide them with rewards.

 - Monday: Backpack reset (before dinner).